-Experiential Learning:
+Experiential Learnina:

 Theologs spend an average of three hours a week for 30 weeks a year, in their Service Learning Assignments.
 Usually there is a change in assignment every ten weeks.
 The assignments involve interacting with people as aides to ordained and non-ordained leaders in this community.
 All of the assignments give the theologs direct experience relating to people in settings that are similar to what they will encounter, once they themselves are ordained ministers.
-Students are assessed by onsite supervisors on nine connecting skills.
+Students are assessed by onsite supervisors and their classroom professor on nine connecting skills.
 They are rated as demonstrating an Excellent, Good, Sub-par or Destructive level for each of the nine skills.
-Students meet as a group once a week for about an hour to receive coaching from a faculty member.
+Students meet as a group once a week for about an hour to receive coaching from their professor, who possesses advanced training and skills in this area.
 Service Learning is usually part of the curriculum for first and second year theological students, for a total of 6 terms.
 Workshop.